Ocean Power Innovation Network

 The Ocean Power Innovation Network (OPIN) is a cross-sectoral collaborative network that aims to accelerate the growth of the ocean energy sector and its supply chains across the partner regions of Ireland, the UK, Belgium, France, the Netherlands and Germany.

-Encourage both cross-sectoral and cross-regional collaboration for Offshore Renewable Energy SMEs.
+Cross-sectoral and cross-regional collaboration for Offshore Renewable Energy SMEs

-Create a forum for collaboration and technology exchange across the partner regions.
+A forum for collaboration exchange across the partner regions and technology

 The partners involved in delivering the OPIN Project are: